Weatherby Mark V: Early development

 Weatherby designed the action type with nine locking lugs arranged in three rows.
 It was determined early on that these lugs would not protrude outside the bolt but would be of the same diameter as the bolt body itself.
 Such a design would be conducive to a smooth fluid movement of the bolt through its feeding and extraction cycles.

 In spring 1955 Weatherby demonstrated his new action at the annual NRA meetings in Washington, D.C.
 The action type was shown to Burt Munhall of H.P.
 White Ballistics Laboratory and to General Julian Hatcher to elicit their opinion of the design.
 Both were impressed with the design and encouraged Weatherby to commercialize the action as soon as possible.
 At this time Weatherby had been looking for someone to provide the technical design, drawings and specifications for the design of his new action.
-General Hatcher suggested that John Garand (of the M-1 Garand rifle fame) would be suitable for the job.
+General Hatcher suggested that John Garand (of the M1 Garand rifle fame) would be suitable for the job.
 However, when contacted Garand expressed disinterest in the project as he was enjoying his retirement.

 Walter Howe, the editor of the American Rifleman magazine suggested the Mathewson Tool Company of New Haven which had worked with Winchester, Remington, and the U.S. government designing and building prototypes.
 While Dave Mathewson managed to build and deliver the design details, the prototype did not include all the features which Weatherby had required, while taking longer than anticipated to provide the prototype design.

 It was not until 1957 that the first prototype rifle was built.
 This was the fifth design model of the rifle as four previous designs had been abandoned.
 The rifle was shown to Elgin Gates who suggested that the rifle be named the Mark V. This fifth prototype was designed and built with the assistance of Fred Jennie, an engineer hired by Roy Weatherby.
 It was more streamlined and had a more simplified trigger and safety which would lead to lower manufacturing and tooling costs.